- All Categories

 2. Know the costs

-Almost any business decision will incur costs.
-Cloud migration is no different.
-Building a cost analysis plan can help you layout the costs in advance, so there are no unpleasant surprises later.
+Almost any business decision will essentially incur payments.
+And cloud migration is no exception.
+A cloud migration cost analysis will help you plan the spendings in advance, so there are no unpleasant surprises and overheads later.
 We recommend carrying out a TCO analysis, otherwise known as a Total Cost of Ownership analysis.
-This details a project’s capital expenses, indirect expenses, and operational expenses to establish if a decision truly is the right one in the long- and short-term.
+It embraces project’s capital expenses, indirect fees, and operational costs that will assist in making the right decision within your long- or short-term business goals.

 But why not just set out the immediate costs instead?
 Doing a cloud TCO analysis gives you the ‘bigger picture’ of your cloud migration.
 The primary costs may seem daunting, especially if you’ve had to bring a team on board.
 However, overtime costs should even out, giving you long-term benefits.